BoomFan/map_dilator/README.md

 ```
 rosrun map_dilator map_dilator_node
 ```
-(This node will dilate the whole map)
+(This node will dilate the whole map, I suggest not using this one)

 or